inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 - <a id="star" style="pointer-events: none"><span style="color:black"><b>Star</b></span></a>

-  The EMAP database that contains the processed data and can be queried by users.
+  The [EMAP database](#emap) that contains the processed data and can be queried by users.

-	Refers to a schema and library applied to the [UDS](#uds) through which the almost real-time data of the hospital is available.
-The schema allows a consistent representation of the data from the different hospital databases and live streams and enables comparison.

 ## T

 ## U